tinuzz/wp-plugin-trackserver/readme.txt

 * [OsmAnd's][osmand] live tracking protocol
 * HTTP POST, for example using [AutoShare][autoshare]

-A shortcode is provided for displaying your tracks on a map.
+A shortcode [tsmap] is provided for displaying your tracks on a map.
 Maps are displayed using the fantastic [Leaflet library][leafletjs] and some useful Leaflet plugins are included.
 Maps can be viewed in full-screen on modern browsers.

+To publish a map with a track in a post or a page, just include the shortcode:

+[tsmap track=&lt;id&gt;]

+See the FAQ section for more information on the shortcode's supported attributes.

 [trackme]: http://www.luisespinosa.com/trackme_eng.html
 [mapmytracks]: https://github.com/MapMyTracks/api